musketyr/appsatori-pipes/README.md

 ##Sprint

-**Sprint** creates multiple parallel nodes but only the result of the fastest one is send to next serial node.
+**Sprint** runs node in multiple parallel pipes but only the result of the fastest one is send to next node.

 ![Sprint](http://klient.appsatori.eu/pipes/haystack-sprint.png)